eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/base.protocol.md

 ### Validating Self-Issued ID Tokens

-The Verifier MUST validate the Self-Issued Token using the following steps:
+The Verifier MUST validate the Self-Issued ID Token using the following steps:

 1. The Verifier MUST assert that the `iss` and `sub` claims have the same DID value.
 2. The Verifier MUST assert that the `aud` claim is set to the Verifier's DID.